-This activity is based on the Curiosity Launch video and prompts students to make basic kinematic measurements and calculations based on the video, including elapsed time, displacement, starting velocity, average velocity, final velocity, and acceleration.
+This activity is based on the Curiosity launch video and prompts students to make basic kinematic measurements and calculations based on the video, including elapsed time, displacement, starting velocity, average velocity, final velocity, and acceleration.

-- Observe a rocket launch
+- Observe video of a rocket launch

 - Practice measuring elapsed time

 Context for Use

 I use this activity after my students have been introduced to kinematics but have not had much chance to apply their knowledge.
 I think the video is a good vehicle for practicing these skills because (aside from the shaking camera) it is an interesting yet fairly simple real world application.

 Student video library - allows access to all videos for students, without links to instructor materials.

 Here is a worksheet (Microsoft Word 2007 (.docx) 1.1MB Aug25 14) to guide students through this activity.

 Worksheet solutions (Microsoft Word 2007 (.docx) 2.1MB Aug26 14)

 This is a worksheet that is fairly scaffolded, but does not include any of the kinematic equations.
 An instructor may chose to provide less detailed instructions to encourage independent thinking and problem solving.

 Teaching Notes and Tips